List of Hetalia: Axis Powers characters: Austria

-Austria (オーストリア, Ōsutoria) is an elegant-looking young man who has interest in the arts, specifically in the piano.
+Austria (オーストリア, Ōsutoria) is an elegant man who has interest in the arts, specifically in the piano.
 He is mostly known for taking control of Italy after the Italian Wars (present in the Chibitalia parts of the manga/anime) and having Italy as his servant.
 Austria's relationship with Germany is seen as love–hate because while they merged and became allies during World War II, Austria's presence annoyed Germany greatly.
 He is also known for being an enemy to Prussia whom he lost Silesia to during the War of the Austrian Succession; since then, Prussia has mocked and humiliated Austria for having a female leader.
 He is known for his several marriages, notably his marriage to Spain when the Habsburgs came to Spain and his marriage to Hungary that created the dual monarchy Austria-Hungary.
 He became enemies with Spain during the War of the Spanish Succession and when he allied himself with France and Prussia during the War of Austrian Succession.
 He is still on good terms with Hungary even after their divorce and they often spend time together.
 Switzerland was once part of him, but gained his independence, thus ending their friendship which is still denied to this day, mostly by Switzerland.
 According to his character notes, Austria does not wear glasses for bad eyesight but rather because he thinks he looks plain without them; the stray strand in his hair represents Mariazell.
 Austria is voiced by Akira Sasanuma in Japanese and by Chuck Huber in English.